-Although first published over eighty years ago, the writing of art critic Clement Greenberg are as poignant today as ever.
+Although first published over eighty years ago, the writing of art critic Clement Greenberg is as poignant today as ever.
 Through his critical analysis of individual artists and indeed art itself, Greenberg shaped the late twentieth century’s view of “high” art.

 For the interior, I needed to create an imposition of the pages: a rearrangement to booklet ordering so when printed (in duplex), stacked and folded together, the page ordering ended up correct.